New People's Party of Korea

 The New People's Party of Korea (Korean: 조선신민당; Hanja: 朝鮮新民黨) was a communist party in Korea.
 It was formed on 16 February 1946 by Korean Communists who had been exiled in China, later known as the Yan'an faction.
 The New People's Party had more moderate positions in some issues compared with the Communist Party of Korea, therefore it was rather popular with a wide range of Korean people.
 The leader of the party was Kim Tu-bong.

+History

+The party was formed on 16 February 1946 by Kim Tu-bong and Korean Communists who had been exiled in China.
 On 22 July 1946 the northern section of the Communist Party of Korea joined with the New People's Party, the Democratic Party and the Party of Young Friends of the Celestial Way (supporters of an influential religious sect) to form the United Democratic National Front which put all of North Korea's parties under the "leading role" of the Communists.